saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 ---
 id: setup
-title: Setting Up Backtrace for Unreal
+title: Setting Up Backtrace for Unreal Engine
 sidebar_label: Setup
-description: Add Backtrace to your Unreal project.
+description: Add Backtrace to your Unreal Engine project.
 ---
-Add Backtrace to your Unreal project.
-After you've completed the steps on this page, the Backtrace client will be installed and setup with the default configuration settings.
+Add Backtrace to your Unreal Engine project.
+After you've completed the steps on this page, the Backtrace client will be setup with the default configuration settings.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';